 - blue skin or lips

-Infants with a low body temperature should be seen by a doctor right away.
+Infants with a low body temperature should be seen by a doctor immediately.
 Other symptoms of hypothermia in infants include red or discolored and cold skin, sleepiness, and disinterest in feeding.